-The modular design and configuration options make BRMs an excellent choice for any facilities at risk for accidental or intentional explosions.
-And because these modular structures are essentially portable, they can be located in numerous types of facilities such as:
+Modular designs and configuration options make BRMs an excellent choice for any facility at risk for accidental or intentional explosions.
+And because these modular structures are essentially portable, they can be located in numerous types of locations, such as:

-Unfortunately, given the multitude of variables involved in an explosion, including blast duration, magnitude, type of explosive and detonation distance, there really aren’t structures that are 100% blast-proof or bomb-proof.
-A blast resistant module exists to minimize the damage caused by explosions.
+Unfortunately, given the multitude of variables involved in an explosion, including blast duration, magnitude, type of explosive and detonation distance, nothing is truly "blast-proof".
+A BRM's primary function is to protect personnel by minimizing the destruction caused by explosions.
 This is why "blast resistant" is the correct term to use much the same way that there isn't really a "bulletproof window".

-Explosions are rapid releases of concentrated energy in the form of heat, sound, light and of course, a shockwave.
-The shockwave is the key element here as its destructive energy moves outward from the blast epicenter in ALL directions.
-The further the shockwave travels away from its origin – its energetic force dissipates exponentially.
+Explosions are near-instantaneous releases of highly concentrated energy in the form of a powerful shockwave, heat, sound, and light.
+The shockwave is the important consideration when making protective blast calculations as its destructive energy moves outward from the explosion's epicenter in EVERY direction.
 While explosions are very powerful, they are incredibly short-lived, beginning and ending within millieconds.
-This is called blast duration and engineers use this knowledge to calculate and design the structural walls of the BRM to withstand and survive these near-instantaneous explosive forces.
+This is called blast duration and engineers use this knowledge to calculate and design the structural walls of a BRM to withstand and survive these near-instantaneous explosive forces.
+Blast Resistant Modules are thus designed to specifically withstand deadly explosive shockwaves.
 Learn more about the Anatomy of an Explosion at Proto-Talks.

 Engineers calculate potential blast forces based on the building’s location and type of building materials with the goal of mitigating the potential damage from an accident or terrorist event.
 There are no universal standards for BRMs at this time.
 However, there are best practices defined by the American Petroleum Institute (API 752 & 753) and the American Society of Civil Engineers (ASCE 41088).

-Protogetic.com is the protective design industry’s leader in high security products to keep your people, equipment and facility safe.
-We have certified and documented blast resistant modules to address your project's safety and security requirements.
+Protogetic is the protective design industry’s leader in high security products to keep your people, equipment and facility safe.
+We have certified Blast Resistant Modules & Security Structures, as well as blast resistant doors and blast windows, to address all your project's safety and security requirements.
 Use our groundbreaking FREE filter to search and find exactly what you need in mere seconds!
-Stop wasting your valuable time and visit Protogetic.com today.
+Save time and get more work done.
+Visit Protogetic.com today.